oracle/oracle-database-operator/README.md

   ##### 2. Namespace Scoped Deployment

-   In this mode OraOperator can be deployed to operate in a namespaced scope and watch one or many namespaces
+   In this mode, OraOperator can be deployed to operate in a namespace, and to monitor one or many namespaces.

   - Grant `serviceaccount:oracle-database-operator-system:default` service account with resource access in the required namespaces.
-For example, to watch only the default namespace, apply the [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml)
+For example, to monitor only the default namespace, apply the [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml)

     ```sh
       kubectl apply -f rbac/default-ns-role-binding.yaml
     ```
-    For watching additional namespaces, create different role binding files for each namespace taking [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml) as a template and changing the `metadata.name` and `metadata.namespace` fields
+    To watch additional namespaces, create different role binding files for each namespace, using [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml) as a template, and changing the `metadata.name` and `metadata.namespace` fields

-  - Now edit the [oracle-database-operator.yaml](./oracle-database-operator.yaml) to add the required namespaces under `WATCH_NAMESPACE`.
-Use comma separated values for multiple namespaces
+  - Next, edit the [oracle-database-operator.yaml](./oracle-database-operator.yaml) to add the required namespaces under `WATCH_NAMESPACE`.
+Use comma-delimited values for multiple namespaces.

     ```sh
     - name: WATCH_NAMESPACE
       value: "default"
     ```
-  - Then apply the edited [oracle-database-operator.yaml](./oracle-database-operator.yaml) to deploy the Operator
+  - Finally, apply the edited [oracle-database-operator.yaml](./oracle-database-operator.yaml) to deploy the Operator

     ```sh
       kubectl apply -f oracle-database-operator.yaml